Travis LaBoy

-Travis LaBoy (born August 20, 1981) is a former American football linebacker.
-He was drafted by the Tennessee Titans in the second round of the 2004 NFL Draft.
-He played college football at Hawaii.
-LaBoy is the son of former U. Hawaii DE Cliff LaBoy (1973–75).
-He is married to wife Laura Marie Laboy.
+Travis LaBoy (born August 20, 1981) is an American former professional football player who was a defensive end and linebacker in the National Football League (NFL).
+He played college football for the Hawaii Warriors and was selected by the Tennessee Titans in the second round of the 2004 NFL draft.

 LaBoy also played for the Arizona Cardinals, San Francisco 49ers, and San Diego Chargers.

-Early years
+Early life

 Travis Laboy attended Marin Catholic High School in Kentfield, California and lettered twice in football and basketball and three times in track.
 He was named an All-State, All-League and All-Conference choice as a senior, leading team to state title as a senior and league titles as a junior and sophomore.
 He was also the champion paddler in Northern California when he was a freshman.

 College career

 LaBoy transferred to the University of Hawaiʻi at Mānoa after spending his freshman year as a redshirt at Utah State University.

 As a sophomore, earned Second-team All-WAC honors, playing in nine games, starting six contests at right defensive end.

 As a senior, LaBoy earned First-team All-WAC honors and was named the conference's Defensive Player of the Year.
-He was the recipient of the team’s Alex Waterhouse Most Valuable Player Award.
+He was the recipient of the team's Alex Waterhouse Most Valuable Player Award.
 LaBoy Started 23 games at left defensive end, posting 76 tackles, five interceptions, and a conference-high 13 sacks.